This post may include affiliate links. Thank you for your support.

 If you’re ready to ditch the complicated holiday meals without compromising on food presentation and flavor, this chicken wrapped in prosciutto is one to bookmark.
 Garnish each prosciutto wrapped chicken breast with grated Parmesan and fresh herbs for a spectacular meal.

-If you’re looking for more super easy sheet pan chicken dinners, try these recipes next: Thai Peanut Chicken, Balsamic Sheet Pan Chicken, and Chicken Harissa with Potatoes.
+If you’re looking for more super easy sheet pan chicken dinners, try these recipes next: Thai Peanut Chicken, Balsamic Sheet Pan Chicken, and Curry Chicken and Spaghetti Squash.

 This chicken wrapped in prosciutto is a delicious twist to the Italian saltimbocca, offering a plate of juicy and flavorful chicken with salty and crispy prosciutto!
 Here’s why you’ll love it: